JeremyYu-cn/mv_filter/README.md

 ## video filter

-* This is a NodeJs API about video compose, video filter and video format method.You can use it to control the video on the server.Before to use this API you must install the `ffmpeg` software.
+* This is a NodeJs API about video compose, video filter and video format method.You can use it to control the video on the server.Before to use it you must install the `ffmpeg` software.

 ---